DaisyIpatzi/daisyipatzi.github.io/_projects/2024-06-01-RM-Porfolio.md

 ## Unit 1: Introduction to Research Methods, The Scientific Investigation, and Ethics in Computing

-**Summary**: In Unit 1, we examined the essentials of research methods, emphasizing the scientific method and its application in computing.
-We discussed the purposes of research, the differences between deductive and inductive reasoning, and the significance of ethical considerations.
-Understanding these elements was fundamental to conducting rigorous and responsible research, ensuring both the validity of findings and the ethical treatment of participants.
+**Summary**: This unit covered the essentials of research methods, focusing on the scientific method and its application in computing.
+We discussed the purposes of research, the differences between deductive and inductive reasoning, and the importance of ethical considerations.
+Understanding these elements is fundamental to conducting rigorous and responsible research, ensuring the validity of findings and the ethical treatment of participants.

-**Learning Outcomes**: By completing this unit, we differentiated between inductive and deductive reasoning, understood the importance of ethics in research, and recognized how these ethical principles applied to our specific areas of study and professional practice.
-This foundational knowledge prepared us for more advanced research methods and ethical decision-making throughout our academic and professional careers.
+**Learning Outcomes**: We differentiated between inductive and deductive reasoning, understood the importance of ethics in research, and recognized how these ethical principles apply to our areas of study and professional practice.
+This foundational knowledge prepares us for more advanced research methods and ethical decision-making throughout our academic and professional careers.

 **Artifacts**: [Reflective Activity 1 – Ethics in Computing in the age of Generative AI](https://daisyipatzi.github.io/blog/ethics-in-computing)

 ## Unit 2: Research Questions, the Literature Review and the Research Proposal

-**Summary**: In Unit 2, we focused on the key aspects of developing a research proposal, starting with defining a research question.
+**Summary**: This unit focused on developing a research proposal, starting with defining a research question.
 We explored how to formulate and revise research questions, the components of a research proposal, and the importance of a literature review.
-The unit provided us with the necessary skills to survey scholarly sources, identify relevant theories and methods, and recognize gaps in existing research.
+These skills enable us to survey scholarly sources, identify relevant theories and methods, and recognize gaps in existing research.
 We learned to present our thoughts coherently and critically evaluate literature to support our proposals.

-**Learning Outcomes**: By completing this unit, we examined the characteristics of suitable research topics, explored rational and creative methods for formulating research ideas, and transformed these ideas into well-crafted research questions and proposals.
-Additionally, we conducted literature searches, critiqued the literature, and presented comprehensive literature reviews, preparing us for more in-depth research activities in subsequent units.
+**Learning Outcomes**: We examined the characteristics of suitable research topics, explored rational and creative methods for formulating research ideas, and transformed these ideas into well-crafted research questions and proposals.
+Additionally, we conducted literature searches, critiqued the literature, and presented comprehensive literature reviews, preparing us for more in-depth research activities.

 **Artifacts**: [Literature Review and Research Proposal Outlines](https://github.com/DaisyIpatzi/daisyipatzi.github.io/raw/c3529ca46a6425dba8fb50acf131a5a05b71366c/assets/RM_Artifacts/Literature%20Review%20Outline.docx)